mozilla-l10n/pontoon-addon/README.md

 Pontoon Add-on is an add-on integrating [Pontoon](https://pontoon.mozilla.org/) into your browser.
 The aim is to ease localization work and provide tools beyond what a web app can do.

+The add-on was originally developed as a personal project by [Michal Stanke](https://people.mozilla.org/p/mstanke/), and is now maintained by the Mozilla localization team.

 ## How to install & use

 This add-on is a WebExtension and works in multiple browsers.
 It's primarily developed for Firefox and occasionally tested in the Chromium browser, so it should work in Chrome, Edge, Brave etc. Please read the [wiki](https://github.com/mozilla-l10n/pontoon-addon/wiki), how to install and use it.